tommythorn/rk-xcku5p-f-v1.2/README.md

-# Collateral for an RK-XCKU5P-F V1.2 XCKU5P dev board
+# Collateral for the RK-XCKU5P-F V1.2 XCKU5P development board

 ![Top view of the FPGA board](images/RK-XCKU5P-F-V1.2.webp)